KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Yasu-2.md

 ##### Appearance
 ![[Yasu-2.png]]
 ##### Personality
-Yasu-2 is tranquill and honest, always providing insight to whatever person or situation benefits.
+Yasu-2 is tranquil and honest, always providing insight to whatever person or situation benefits.
 Yasu often attempts to spread the word of Iallanis, spreading its beliefs in hopes that people will work for a kinder and more peaceful existence.
 Since obtaining "peace" can happen in multiple ways, Yasu-2 is not opposed to combat, as sometimes the best way to spread peace is to silence those who won't comply.
 ##### Brief History/Timeline
 ###### Orgins
 Yasu-2 was created by Jotor Sparklefen and is his first sentient creation.
 Desipte Yasu-2 being extremely young (in Autognome years), he is extremely smart and insightful, due to Jotor imbuing fragments of knowledge into Yasu-2 during its creation.
 He was sent to the peacekeeper academy to learn more about others religion and beliefs of the supernatural.